blendogames/blendovideotools/readme.md

 This is written in C# and a .sln solution for Visual Studio 2015 is provided.
 Windows only.

+## Download
-If you want to download and use it, the tool is [available here](https://blendogames.itch.io/blendo-video-tools).
+If you want to download and use this tool, it's [available here](https://blendogames.itch.io/blendo-video-tools).

 ## Notes
 - Contrary to the name, this tool can also be used on still images (PNG, JPG, etc) and audio (WAV, OGG, etc), not just videos.